Advent 8: Three Strikes And You’re In

 - If God can use all of these Old Testament heroes, who fail and falter all the time, how can God use us?

 - When we see that both Mary and Joseph were both from the kingly line of Judah, it should overwhelm us with a sense of God’s sovereignty.
-If He can plan all of that out in advance, what does that mean for how we should trust Him today?
+If he can plan all of that out in advance, what does that mean for how we should trust him today?

 Free Advent Bible Study